Skip to main content

 Committee members will review all nominations and submit two final candidates for director decision.
 A brief biography of each candidate will be included in the ceremony program.
 The recipient of the award will be announced at the ceremony.
 The recipient will receive a commemorative item.

-The Director will send a decision letter before the ceremony to the nominees.
+The Executive Director will send a decision letter before the ceremony to the nominees.

 • Years of Service: T&P will recognize employees who have milestone years of service during the ceremony based on names from Human Resources.